Makay-Scribe/Gem-And-I-Visuals-2/ROADMAP.md

 ## ✅ Milestone 1: Sandbox & Hello World (DONE)

 **Goal:** Establish HydroSim as a new, isolated engine with UI integration.
+The ultimate goal is not just an interactive fluid toy, but a powerful transitional effects engine.
+The HydroSim will act as a "texture generator" that creates the elemental appearance (fire, water, smoke) which will then be mapped onto the particles as they perform the physical motion of transitioning from the 2D plane to the 3D model.

 - **Files touched:**
   - `index.html` → Added Hydro Sim button + `hydroSimControlsContainer`.